-The Streamlined 203K loan allows for simple repairs that can be easily estimated and completed.
+The Limited 203K loan allows for simple repairs that can be easily estimated and completed.
 Many are considered light cosmetic repairs, but some will require hiring a licensed contractor if it falls out of the borrower's area of expertise.

 Here is an approved list of repairs/improvements from HUD, which can change at any time.
 Double check this list with your preferred lender.

 - HVAC systems (heating, venting, and air conditioning)

 - Interior and exterior painting